Lawrr/Japanese-To-Romaji-Filename-Converter/README.md

 - `kata-latn_maps.txt`: Used whenever a token is translated from katakana to english

 ### Particles
 `res/particles/` contains a list of language particles which do not get capitalised during conversion.

+Currently there are two particle files:
-In particular, `hirakanji-latn_particles.txt` is a list of japanese particles which are checked when a token is converted from hiragana/kanji to romaji to figure out which phrases not to capitalise.
+- `hirakanji-latn_particles.txt`: list of japanese particles (romanized) which are checked when a token is translated from hiragana/kanji to romaji
+- `kata-latn_particles.txt`: list of english particles which are checked when a token is translated from katakana to english

 ## Runtime Dependencies
 - .NET Framework 4.5